Back to the page

 By the end of the programme, participants will have developed:

-• Confidence in describing, comparing and identifying plants
+• Confidence in describing, comparing and identifying plant species.

-• The ability to interpret plant diversity within evolutionary and ecological frameworks
+• The ability to understand plant diversity in an evolutionary and ecological context.

-In addition to technical skills, participants will gain privileged access to the living and archival collections of the Botanic Garden.
-These include both the University Herbarium and Garden Herbarium as well as Cambridge’s wider botanical collections.
+In addition to technical skills, participants will gain access to the living and archival collections of the Botanic Garden.
+These include the Botanic Garden and the Herbarium as well as Cambridge’s wider botanical collections.
 Participants will also access a professional network spanning botanic gardens, academia and applied plant sciences.

 Who is the course for?

-This course is ideal for people interested in plant diversity, morphology and evolutionary relationships.
+This course is ideal for people interested in plant diversity, morphology and evolutionary relationships, but with little or no formal training in these fields.

 The Certificate in Botany is aimed at: